-In essence, DDD treatment is indicated in a tiny segment of diagnosed patients, but most are led to believe that they require professional healthcare interventions for a condition that is proven to be completely non-pathological and innocent of causing any type of pain in the overwhelming majority of people.
+In essence, lumbar degenerative disc disease treatment is indicated in a tiny segment of diagnosed patients, but most are led to believe that they require professional healthcare interventions for a condition that is proven to be completely non-pathological and innocent of causing any type of pain in the overwhelming majority of people.

 In most scenarios, treatment for degenerative disc disease remains conservative in nature and continues long-term.
 This is because none of the methods used can cure DDD.
 There is no cure possible.
 There is also rarely a need for a cure, since the condition is completely normal, as part of the aging process.